quartzsite/bardslog/content/1587-10-21-the-scuffle-at-the-smoky-hearth.md

 title: "The Scuffle at the Smoky Hearth"
 date: "1587-10-21"
 slug: "the-scuffle-at-the-smoky-hearth"
-place: "The Smoky Hearth, Lower Quarter"
+place: "The Smoky Hearth, Lower Quarter, Mulecrest"
-mood: "defiant"
+mood: "defiant, alert"
 arc: "Road to Maraisbourg"
-lesson: "Even a lute can be a shield"
 chronology:
   index: 2
   prev: "1587-10-20-before-the-scuffle"
-  next: "1587-10-22-born-again"
+  next: "1587-10-22-born-again-in-steel"
-tags: ["tavern", "scuffle", "measure", "silence", "improvisation"]
+tags: ["tavern", "self-defense", "measure", "rest", "improvised-guard"]
 factions: ["Free Cities"]
-voices: ["Silence", "Wind", "Steel"]
+voices: ["Silence", "Wind"]
 foreshadow:
-  - "Name-dropped teaching of Merryen without yet meeting him"
-  - "Keeping measure and distance becomes a habit"
-  - "A taste for rests as tactic"
-lutebox:
-  pool: "letters"
-  suggest_ids: ["basilith-common-thumbprint","basilith-common-sunmiss"]
-  cooldown_hours: 0
-  show_copy_key: true
-draft: false
+  - "First time Merryen is named across a crowded room"
+  - "Silence held like a guard will matter later"
+  - "Lute as shield points toward waster and steel"
 ---

-It happened in a low tavern in the Lower Quarter.
-Three songs for a bowl of stew, then a fourth demanded for nothing.
+# The Scuffle at the Smoky Hearth
+**1587-10-21**
+*The Smoky Hearth, Lower Quarter, Mulecrest*

+Three songs bought me stew.
+A fourth was demanded without coin.
 I refused.
-He lunged and the room went to splinters and ale.
-I brought the lute up like a buckler.
-Old spruce bit the knife’s edge and lived.

-My feet moved on their own—wide step, heel light, the kind of measure I have only heard taught.
-Someone yelled, “Mind your distance, like Merryen!”
-I did not know Merryen, but the name landed where my stance should be.

-He pressed with a dagger, short and greedy.
-I gave him a rest.
-A held beat, no flinch, no sound.
-He rushed to fill it.
-I shifted off-line and let the pause spend his arm.
-The back of the lute kissed his wrist.
-Steel rang on the floorboards.

-The gamblers laughed.
-“A bard’s guard,” someone said.
-I checked the rim—cracked but true—then the room, then my breath.
-I had won nothing worth a song, only space enough to leave and a clearer sense of how to keep it.

-I stepped out into the night with a bruised forearm and a problem I wanted to solve properly.
+A knife flashed and mugs fell.

+The lute came up like a buckler.
+Old spruce met iron and lived.
+I stepped wide and let the floorboards count the beat.
+Heel, toe, settle.
+The room shouted for blood.
+Someone called, “Keep your distance, like Merryen teaches.”
+I had never met Merryen.
+The feet knew anyway.

+We circled.
+He pressed.
+I gave him a small quiet, a held breath between beats.
+He stepped into it.
+The dagger showed first.
+I struck the wrist and the blade skittered along the planks to the gamblers.
+Laughter rose like smoke.

+No speeches.
+No clever lines.
+Just measure, guard, and a rest kept long enough to make a man forget himself.
+The lute rim splintered.
+I did not.

+I left before the crowd remembered the bill.

-{{< lutebox pool="letters" title="Open a Letter from the Smoky Hearth" hint="Gamblers jeer about a bard’s guard; tavern talk says Merryen teaches distance." cooldown="0" >}}
+{{< lutebox pool="letters" title="Open a Letter from Mulecrest" hint="A held rest can break a rush." cooldown="0" >}}